 The first stage of planning your routing is to lay out the objectives for your crossing.
 Is it a race?
-Do you need to cross in the quickest time possible and keep a tactical view on the whole fleet?
+Do you need to cross in the quickest time possible and keep a tactical view of the whole fleet?
 Or do you just want a safe and slow crossing?
 What’s the ability of your crew?
 How well equipped is your yacht for oceans?

 Once you’ve picked your router, they will advise you on the next steps.
 For me, this has usually involved either a face to face meeting or video call to discuss the objectives when first planning your crossing.
 After this, I give the router as much information as possible about the boat and crew and usually include:

-- What sails we have onboard and if possible, the polar charts (these are graphs showing how the yacht performs under each sail in various wind strengths and angles)
+- What sails we have onboard and if possible, the polar charts (these are graphs showing how the yacht performs under each sail in various wind strengths and angles)?

-- What winds angles the yacht performs well/comfortably in
+- What winds angles the yacht performs well/comfortably in?

 - How experienced the crew are and my expectation of their performance in certain situations.
-For instance, are they likely shut down if things get gnarly?
+For instance, are they likely to shut down if things get gnarly?
 Will sailing rather than motoring through wind holes drive them insane?